 Betsy Leondar-Wright, Program Director & Senior Trainer

 Betsy grew up in an upper-middle-class family in a mixed-class New Jersey suburb.
 A long-time activist for economic justice, she was the Communications Director for nine years at United for a Fair Economy,where she co-authored “The Color of Wealth: The Story Behind the US Racial Wealth Divide” (2006).
-Since writing the book “Class Matters: Cross-Class Alliance Building for Middle-Class Activists” (2005), Betsy has led more than 100 workshops all over the US on classism, cross-class alliance building, and economic inequality.
+Since writing the book “Class Matters: Cross-Class Alliance Building for Middle-Class Activists” (2005), Betsy has led hundreds of workshops all over the US on classism, cross-class alliance building, and economic inequality.
 She is currently working on turning her sociology PhD dissertation, “Missing Class: How Seeing Class Cultures Can Strengthen Social Movement Groups,” into a book.
 Location: Boston, MA

 Shane Lloyd, Associate Trainer